Bathroom Blogfest is shaping up for 2007

 You might ask yourself what entrepreneurship, innovation, loos, and customer experience all have in common.
 Sometimes, the most innovative solutions are (dare I say it?) right under your nose.

 The LightHouse for the Blind and Visually Impaired, based in San Francisco, has a workshop in West Oakland - LightHouse Industries - where a tank-size, high-tech machine spews out 61,000 packets of toilet paper an hour for servicemen and women.
-The military placed a rush order for millions of t
+The military placed a rush order for millions of the little tissue packets for Iraq.

+One of their largest customers, the military isn't their only customer.
 The business also has contracts with the Federal Emergency Management Administration, pitching in when disasters require backup, as well as a growing list of commercial enterprises.

 The workers at the Oakland plant--eight employees partially or completely visually impaired--played a big part in helping people displaced by Hurricane Katrina.